-- There had been several clinical audits completed in the last two years, three of these were completed audits where the improvements made were implemented and monitored. - The practice participated in local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
-For example, recent action taken as a result included looking at the prescribing of a particular antibiotic, the reasons it was given and the outcomes for patients.
+- There had been three clinical audits completed in the last two years, two of these were completed audits where the improvements made were implemented and monitored. - The practice participated in local audits, national benchmarking, accreditation, and peer review.

+Findings were used by the practice to improve services.
+For example, recent action taken as a result included reducing the number of antibiotics prescribed by the practice, taking them from one of the highest prescribers in the county to one of the lowest (bottom quartile).